 Fuck you, Universal Music Group.
 I think I speak for all artists when I say you can take a molten fire poker and forcibly insert it into your anus.

-During the past decade of running this website, and having only added the blog portion in late 2014, I feel as though too many of my posts can come off as impersonal or stuffy in the least (especially those regarding music and art education).
+During the past decade of running this website, I feel as though too many of my posts can come off as impersonal or stuffy in the least (especially those regarding music and art education).
 I’d like to change that and offer my fans, followers and colleagues a more personal side to myself so that you can get to know the real, goofy, nerdy me without coming off as some sort of digital holier-than-though asshat.
 So, I’ve decided to share 50 facts about myself that only a few friends and relatives might know, or that might be a complete surprise to everyone!
 Let the soul bearing commence!

 Well, I hope this makes me more relatable and I hope that I didn’t come off like a dork or anything.
 I should have added that almost everything makes me a nervous wreck nowadays…